-One way to kill and get rid of prolific and pesky aiptasia sea anemones in a saltwater aquarium is by means of injecting them with any of the following chemical or liquid solutions.
-When using this method, for the best results you should inject the solution of choice directly into the stem of the anemone with a needle and syringe.
+One way to kill aiptasia sea anemones in a saltwater aquarium is by injecting them with one of the below chemical or liquid solutions.
+When using this method, you should inject the solution of choice directly into the stem of the anemone with a needle and syringe.
 If working with a caustic chemical, it is wise to wear protective eye goggles and gloves as a precaution.

 Bottled Lemon Juice Concentrate

 Injecting aiptasia with calcium hydroxide (kalkwasser) in a concentrated solution is one of the most common methods used.
-The consensus we get with this method is that it does work but is not very efficient unless done properly.
+The consensus is that it does work, but is not very efficient unless done properly.
 The kill rate is low if the calcium hydroxide is not directly injected into it and if the solution is not strong enough.
-Another problem is that if you try to kill too many aiptasia at once, it can cause a problem with the pH level in your tank by adding too much CAOH2 at one time.
+Another problem is that if you try to kill too many aiptasia at once, it can cause a problem with the pH level in your tank by adding too much calcium hydroxide at one time.

-When injected straight out of the bottle into Aiptasia kills it fairly quickly.
+When injected into aiptasia anemone, hydrogen peroxide kills it fairly quickly.

-In the quest to find a natural way to eliminate aiptasia anemones from saltwater aquariums, some marine animals have been found which devour the pesky aiptasia with pleasure.
-However, before you decide to introduce such a fish, shrimp, nudibranch, or other animals into your system, although the pro side sounds good, there are cons about them to consider as well, especially in reef tank systems.
+In the quest to find a natural way to eliminate aiptasia anemones from saltwater aquariums, some marine animals have been found that will devour the pesky aiptasia with pleasure.
+However, before you decide to introduce such a fish, shrimp, nudibranch, or other animals into your aquarium, consider the cons as well, especially in reef tank systems:

 - Most of the fish suggested will pick at and eat various types of soft and stony corals, zoanthids, sea mats, and polyps.

-- Many of the animals listed naturally feed on various types of both sessile and motile invertebrates, such as other sea anemones, feather dusters and other tube worms, clams, sea urchins, and crustaceans.
-Those that may not, once all the aiptasia have been consumed, in all likelihood will search for alternative food sources such as these as well.
+- Many of the predators naturally feed on various types of both sessile and motile invertebrates, such as other sea anemones, feather dusters, and other tube worms, clams, sea urchins, and crustaceans.
+Those that may not eat them initially, once all the aiptasia have been consumed, in all likelihood will search for alternative food sources such as these as well.

-- With some species being sensitive and difficult to care for in captivity, primarily due to specialized diet requirements, if you are not an experienced aquarist the animals will very often starve to death.
+- Some species are sensitive and difficult to care for in captivity, primarily due to specialized diet requirements, if you are not an experienced aquarist, the animals will very often starve to death.

-For these reasons, caution is advised when deciding to add any of these most commonly suggested animals to your aquarium for eradicating aiptasia anemones.
+For the above reasons, caution is advised when deciding to add any of these most commonly suggested animals to your aquarium for eradicating aiptasia anemones:

-- Hermit Crabs: Almost always reef safe, and beneficial algae eaters as well, in particular, one or two of the more common Red Legged or White-Spotted Hermit Crab (Dardanus megistos) might do the trick.
+- Hermit crabs: Almost always reef safe, and beneficial algae eaters as well, in particular, one or two of the more common red-legged or white-spotted hermit crabs (Dardanus megistos) might do the trick.

-- Nudibranches: Berghia Sea Slugs are by far the most popular choice, because they are 100% safe, and effective when used and cared for properly.
-These nudibranches solely eat aiptasia, and will die without them present, which means you have take steps to ensure their survival.
+- Nudibranches: Berghia sea slugs are by far the most popular choice because they are 100 percent safe and effective when used and cared for properly.
+These nudibranches solely eat aiptasia, and will die without them present, which means you have to take steps to ensure their survival.

-Now if you have concerns about adding any of these animals to your aquarium, there is always the option to get rid of aiptasia by means of OST (Osmotic Shock Therapy), or hyposalinity, which is easy to do, and works quite well, but is not for use in reef tank systems.
+If you have concerns about adding any of these animals to your aquarium, there is always the option to get rid of aiptasia using osmotic shock therapy (OST), or hyposalinity.
+This is easy to do, and works quite well, but is not for use in reef tank systems.